EpicurianCoder/microtips/README.md

 ## 🧯 Integration Mitigation Plan

 - Teammate using this: Ricardo
+- Bearer Token and Gemini API key have been shared via private channels
 - Current status: ✅ Microservice is complete and working
 - Access instructions: